Red List Index

 The Red List Index (RLI), based on the IUCN Red List of Threatened Species, is an indicator of the changing state of global biodiversity.
 It defines the conservation status of major species groups, and measures trends in extinction risk over time.
 By conducting conservation assessments at regular intervals, changes in the threat status of species in a taxonomic group can be used to monitor trends in extinction risk.
 RLIs have been calculated for birds and amphibians, using changes in threat status for species in each of the groups.

 As well as taxonomic groups, RLIs can show trends in extinction risk according to biogeographic realm, habitat type, and dominant threat process.

+Red List Index Core strength stated in "Biodiversity Indicators Based on Trends in Conservation Status: Strengths of the IUCN Red List Index" is due to its vast representation of species worldwide which allow for immediate action when a species is close to extinction on the index.

+Impact of Utilization

+There are Marine Protected Areas or MPA in which Red List Index takes extra importance to utilize and monitor biodiversity pressures defined by the journal "Assessing worth of marine protected areas for the protection of threatened biodiversity using IUCN Red List Index and Red List Index.
+A pilot study in six Mediterranean areas".
+As stated in the journal, MPAs are designated to take actions such as providing protection of biodiversity, allocate resources from economic growth, increase knowledge and utilization of environmental programs on archeological/costal sites.

+When looking at a glance it may appear to not be very important but history shows that when activities go unregulated it can massively swing a population in the area.
+As the journal "Ecological erosion and expanding extinction risk of sharks and rays" presents, the shark and ray Red List Index has diminished by 19% on the Red List index since the 1970s due to overfishing.
+To put it into a better perspective, the population of sharks were cut in half due to unchecked overfishing from the 1970s and that does not count future erosion of river and coastal waters that further caused damage to the population in future years.